LeonardoGuevara/mesapro/README.md

 * To test the safety system in simulation (GAZEBO), you can launch the config file `rasberry-hri_sim.yaml`.
 In this simulation, the human perception system is replaced by a node that is publishing the human information of two simulated people commanded by a joystick.
 * To test the human detection system (based only on camera data) using bag files, you can launch the config file `rasberry-hri_camera_detector.yaml`.
 * To test the human detection system (based only on LiDAR data) using bag files, you can launch the config file `rasberry-hri_leg_detector.yaml`.
 * To use the human gesture recognition feature for first time, it is necessary to uncompress the file which contains the trained model.
 This file is located in the `config` folder.
 In this folder, you will also find a global config file named `global_config.yaml` which contains important parameters, directories, and dictionaries used for the human detection system and safety system.
+Make sure to modify the directories according to your system.

 To launch any config file into the `/mesapro/tmule` folder, it is necessary to first install Tmule-TMux Launch Engine with `pip install tmule` (source code [here](https://github.com/marc-hanheide/TMuLE)), and execute the following commands in terminal:
 ```